WapplerSystems/t3-proxy/README.md

 # Screenshot
 ![](./Documentation/Images/plugin.png)

+# Installation
+* Only composer mode is supported

 ## How to integrate your own filters

 You can integrate your own filters to optimize the output.
 The filter must extend the `WapplerSystems\Proxy\Plugin\AbstractPlugin` and must be registered in the `ext_localconf.php` of your extension.